mkgorka/primes-generator/README.md

 # primes-generator

-Generator of prime numbers for the given range using Sieve of Eratosthenes
+Generator of prime numbers for the given range using Sieve of Eratosthenes.